AshleyHintz/e235/deadfish.md

 #**How to Get Over a Fish's Death**

 Have you come home and found your favorite fish dead in its tank?
-Did one of your fish die recently and you canít stop thinking about it?
+Did one of your fish die recently and you can‚Äôt stop thinking about it?
 Getting over the loss of any pet can be hard, but with time you can move on.

 ##Part 1 Coping with the Loss

 1. *Take time to grieve.* There is nothing strange or wrong with mourning the passing of a living being that was important to you, indeed it is a natural reaction.[1]
-Donít feel the need to hurry up and get over the death of your fish.
+Don‚Äôt feel the need to hurry up and get over the death of your fish.
 People need different amounts of time to grieve - there is no set amount of time for when grieving should end.
 Take the time that you need to work through this.

 2. *Understand your grief.* Grieving is a process.
 Although some people may not understand, you may go through all of the five stages of grief (or just a couple of them) due to the loss of your fish.[2]
 The emotional pain you feel as a result of losing your fish may be deeper than you expected.
 The stages include denial, anger, bargaining, depression, and finally acceptance.
 You may not want to believe that your fish is dead.
 For a few days, you could be in denial, not wanting to accept that your fish is really gone.
 Feeling angry at yourself for what you think you could or should have done to save your fish is also a normal stage of grieving.
-Donít be too hard on yourself, however.
+Don‚Äôt be too hard on yourself, however.
 Many people feel depressed after the loss of a pet.
 It is okay to cry or feel sad for a while immediately following the death.

 3. *Talk to people that understand.* These may be family members, friends, or even an online forum.
 Share what you are feeling with them.
 These are people that care about you, and empathize with what you are going through.
 They can help you work through what you are feeling.